effi flo

 Result: Clients consistently report 3-5x improvement in response rates because every outreach is to a company already showing buying signals.

-Workflow 2: Most-Placeable Candidate Matching
+Workflow 2: Most-Placeable Candidate (MPC) Matching

 The problem: Your recruiters have great candidates sitting in the database with no active role to match them to.